R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       >> Hello World
       print(stuctOne.Optional)
       >> 1
-      // here you can see that we did not specifically declare the variable but it still has a value that was assinged in the struct directly foreach(int a in structOne.VariableArray)
+      // here you can see that we did not specifically declare the variable but it still has a value that was assigned in the struct directly foreach(int a in structOne.VariableArray)
         print(a)
       >>1